nathzaf/Dauphine_2425/README.md

 You'll be able to give this history to Cohere to give more context to your conversation (see [cohere API documentation](https://docs.cohere.com/v1/reference/chat#request.body.chat_history)).

-Going further, what if we were able to give some documents that Cohere could use to generate a more appropriate answer?
+Going further, what if we were able to give Cohere some documents to generate a more appropriate answer?
 You can freely use the datas in [assets](./assets/dataset).

 ## Special Thanks